fly-lang/fly/CONTRIBUTING.md

 ```

 ### Get Test running
-Before commit check always if project compile and all tests not fails.
+Before commit check always if project execute and all tests not fails.
-If you add new feature, you need to create a unit test.
+If you add new feature, you need to create a unit parseArgs.

 ### Make a Pull Request
 You should switch back to your master branch and make sure it's up to date with Fly's master branch: